maxenglander/www/_posts/2013-04-23-basic-restful-api-versioning-in-jersey.md

 One thing that annoys me about [JAX-RS](https://jax-rs-spec.java.net/) (the spec for which Jersey is the reference implementation) is that you can't have two different resources for the same path.
 I wish I could organize my API versions into multiple resource classes, each responsible for handling a different version level.

+Granted, I could just use path-based versioning (e.g. `/v1/track` and `/v2/track`) to circumvent this restriction, but I'm sold on some of the [arguments](http://stackoverflow.com/questions/389169/best-practices-for-api-versioning) for header-based versioning.

+Any how, I wish I could do this:

 ### Version 1